anthonydourra/CTI-Detection-Awareness/README.md

 ### Awareness and Impacts
 - Executive summaries of threat impact
 - Security training content based on real incidents
-- Email templates and guidance sent to users
+- Email templates and guidance for users

 ---